-7. Farmers.
 Despite customers continually ranking the company low with regards to customer satisfaction, the CEO still was compensated $10,300,000 in 2007.
-The company offers incentives to their employees if they meet their low payment goals.
+The company offers incentives to its employees if they meet their low payment goals.
 Both JD Powers & Associates and Consumer Reports have put this company among the worst auto and home insurance companies in the country.

-9. Torchmark.
 A Southern company for more than 100 years, Torchmark has some very distasteful practices.
-For one, they have been under scrutiny for charging higher premiums for their minority customer than they charge their Caucasian customers.
+For one, they have been under scrutiny for charging higher premiums for their minority customers than they charge their Caucasian customers.
 They also use many subsidiary companies boasting case-specific insurance such as cancer insurance that is met with the same lack of customer care as the mother company.